 - Whilst it’s tempting to put as many attributes and levels as possible, this might lead to responder confusion.
-For simple exploratory studies, Conjoint.ly recommends 2 to 5 attributes and 2 to 5 levels per attribute for an effective experimental design.
+For simple exploratory studies, Conjoint.ly recommends 3 to 6 attributes for effective presentation to respondents.

 - Price does not need to be an attribute: You can use Conjoint.ly to test for any attribute in any type of setting, whether for consumer goods, services or for charities trying to find out donor preferences.

 - Include an opt-out or “none of the above” option as the customer might not want to take any of the options in real-life.
 This is absolutely necessary for pricing.
 The only major exception is in medical circumstances where customers (or doctors) have to make a choice.

 - More is not better: A moderate number of questions is best (around 10 but not more than 14).
 Having more than 14 questions causes responder fatigue and makes your results less useful.
 Conjoint.ly generates the optimal number of questions based on the setting you specify and also recommends a minimum number of respondents.